Potters 'Arf - About The Race

 • Fantastic challenges - a testing route including the infamous ‘Heartbreak Hill’;

-Relay: There’s a brilliant relay team section for those who do not want to run the full 13.1 miles.
+Relay: There’s a brilliant relay team section for those who do not want to run the full 13.1 miles - starting at 10am.
 This can be done in groups of between 2 and 4 so you can split the route up between you.
 It's a great way of taking part, without having to run the full course.
 The stages for four runners range from 1.7miles to 4.7miles and are detailed on the race day information page.

-Junior race: The 1,000-metre junior race - starting at 10.50am - is for young people aged between six and 15 (under-9s must be accompanied by an adult).
+Junior race: The 1km and 2km junior race - starting at 10.20am - is for young people aged between five and 16 (under-9s must be accompanied by an adult).
 This provides a fantastic opportunity for children to take part and many previous entrants have gone on to take on the main event.

-Everyone who finishes receives a goody bag, as well as the special Potters 'Arf medal created by Wade Ceramics, including time bonus ribbons.
+Everyone who finishes receives a goody bag, as well as the special Potters 'Arf medal, including time bonus ribbons.
 Winners' trophy presentations take place after the event.

 Hanley Economic returns as headline sponsor

-Hanley Economic Building Society remain as headline sponsor.
-As a local organistaion, the company wants to support local poeple, local businesses and local events.
+Hanley Economic Building Society remains as headline sponsor.
+As a local organisation, the company wants to support local people, local businesses and local events.
 The iconic Potters ‘Arf highlights Stoke-on-Trent like no other event.
-Hanley Economic supports the event with volunteers, hosting planning meetings, organisation, promotion and running costs.
+Hanley Economic supports the event with volunteers, hosting planning meetings, organisation, promotion and some of the running costs.
 For more information, click here.